devjetsoftware/docinsight-support/releases/v6.0/README.md

 # DocInsight 2025 Release Notes (Draft)

-> [!NOTE]
->
-> DocInsight 2025 hasn't been released yet.
-This document is a draft and subject to change.

 [DocInsight](https://devjetsoftware.com/products/documentation-insight/), also known as _Documentation Insight_, is an API documentation tool for Delphi developers.

 The first release of _DocInsight 2025_ represents a major update, introducing support for Delphi XE7 to **Delphi 12** and a completely redesigned **DocInsight CLI**.
 This version addresses many long-standing issues from previous versions and provides valuable enhancements.